apache/drill/_docs/developer-information/develop-drill/010-compiling-drill-from-source.md

 ## Prerequisites

   * Maven 3.0.4 or later
-  * Oracle JDK 7 or later
+  * Oracle or OpenJDK 8

 Run the following commands to verify that you have the correct versions of Maven and JDK installed: